AlexanderLill/PP-Crypto-Parser/README.md

 ### transactions_special_depot.csv
 ![](./doc/depot_transactions_special.png)
-And do not forget to check the following box to import staking rewards as "deposits":
+And do not forget to check the following box to import staking rewards and crypto deposits as "deposits" instead of as buy:
 ![](./doc/depot_transactions_special2.png)